 Bloomberg’ 21st April piece on His Royal Highness Prince Mohammad bin Salman (MBS) makes for an interesting read.
-It is the latest in a series of profiles that paint a portrait of the prince with unfettered access.
+It is the latest in a series of profiles that paint a portrait of the prince with unfettered access (for the press).
 Access that would have been un-imaginable two years ago.

 Prince Mohammad bin Salman first shot to prominence on being named the deputy Crown Prince on the ascension of his father as King and then his role in leading the Saudi military strategy in Yemen.
 His most recent public appearance is associated with the failure of oil producing countries much hyped meeting on oil output freeze in Doha on April 17th.
 It was reportedly a call from the Prince that led to a last minute shift in Saudi posture at the conference, confusing allies and bewildering other participants at the conference.

 A quick look at some of the dated profiles shows two separate and distinct public relationship battles being fought on behalf of the prince.
 Together they build an interesting profile.
 Almost as interesting and tragic as Prince Hamlet of Denmark:

 Warrior Prince, Economic Reformer, Popular Royal, Prodigal and beloved son.

 If we need to understand the future of oil prices, we need to understand Saudi plans for the commodity they produce in abundance.
 The key to Saudi plans and the future of crude oil, apparent after Doha, for now lies with Prince Mohammad Bin Salman.

 The first shot across the bows in the PR Wars is recorded on September 29, 2015.
 A series of negative pieces that cast doubt on the ability of the Prince to prevail and question his ability to lead Saudi Arabia into the future, especially when compared to the Crown Prince, Mohammad Bin Nayef (MBN) and other alternate candidates.